compsy/u-can-act/README.md

   SHARED_SECRET: <shared secret for generating hmac for generating invite params for invite token link>
   REGISTRATION_URL: <url for sending invites to for person email registration>

+  WORKLESS_DISABLED: <set to 'true' if you want to disable workless>
 ```

 ### (Local) development settings